taidnguyen/taidnguyen/README.md

 </p> -->
 <br></br>

-🇻🇳 From Ho Chi Minh City, Vietnam.
+🇻🇳 From Ho Chi Minh City, Vietnam

 💻 I am interested in machine learning, NLP, Python, open-source, and how to use AI to advance social goods.
 I also appreciate beautiful and effective data visualizations.